 The Stuga (pronounced stoo-gah) is a Swedish word meaning cottage or small guest house.
 To us it has been a cozy 10x12 retreat for many folks over the years who have simply needed a place to stay.
 Some have come seeking solitude and rest.
 For others it has been an oasis for a weekend get-a-way.
 Whatever the need, the Stuga has warmly received an abundance of guests for many years.

 It's a cozy wooden cabin with a big picture window that looks out to the pond.
 Inside is a small table, an Amish rocker and a propane Dickinson heater that resembles a fireplace.
-The 5 foot 'kitchen' area has a small sink, fridge and a large crock filled with drinking water.
-Our trusty two burner gas stove bit the dust so we are temporarily replacing it with a single burner electric hot plate.
+The 5 foot 'kitchen' area has a small sink, a two burner gas stove, a fridge and a large stainless jug filled with drinking water.
 There are single bunk beds in addition to a 5x10 loft with a queen sized mattress.
-We appreciate when guests bring their own sleeping bags or linens.
+We do ask that guests bring their own sleeping bags or linens, especially in this time of Covid.
 The 'Stool Shed' is just up the lit trail, and there's also a small portapotty right behind the stuga.

 Because Duluth is a 'cool' city, we've added an infrared "fireplace" heater that helps keep the cabin toasty.

 The trails around the Stuga are absolutely beautiful with an incredibly enchanting forest to explore along winding paths and wooden bridges.